not1337/pps-stuff/README.md

 In case you're using irqbalance have a look at the provided script (you at least need to modify the core selection).
-Start irqbalance with "-l <path-to-script>" and irqbalance will not mess with the serial line interrupt.
+Start irqbalance with "-l path-to-script" and irqbalance will not mess with the serial line interrupt.

 Note that you will have to configure chrony's temperature compensation